 With the Japanese Government powerless to intervene, the Kwantung Army mobilises, taking nearby Mukden (now Shenyang) then, in January 1932, attacking Shanghai, south of their territory in Shandong Province.

 A truce is called in March 1932.
 The Japanese then establish the puppet state of Manchukuo, centred on Manchuria and headed by the last Chinese emperor, Puyi.

-Meanwhile, in November 1931, Siemens transfers Rabe to their office in Nanking (now Nanjing), the capital of Nationalist China.
-Now the company's senior representative in China, Rabe sells telephones, turbines and electrical equipment to the Guomindang government.
+Meanwhile, Siemens transfers Rabe to their office in Nanking (now Nanjing), the capital of Nationalist China, in November 1931.
+Rabe in now the company's senior representative in China.
+He sells telephones, turbines and electrical equipment to the Guomindang Government.

 1932 - The Japanese military effectively takes control of the Japanese Government in May when the prime minister is assassinated.
 Manchukuo is formally recognised by the military-controlled regime.

-1933 - In Germany the Nazi Party seizes power on 30 January when their leader Adolf Hitler is appointed chancellor.
-The Nazis quickly take control of the entire state apparatus.
-Rabe will join the party, becoming head of the local party branch in Nanking.
+1933 - In Germany, the Nazi Party seizes power on 30 January when Adolf Hitler is appointed chancellor.
+Rabe joins the party, becoming head of the local party branch in Nanking.

 1937 - The Second Sino-Japanese War breaks out on 7 July following a skirmish between Chinese and Japanese troops outside Beijing.
 Chinese forces evacuate Beijing on 28 July.

 The Japanese overrun Tianjin (100 km southeast of Beijing) on 30 July then attack Shanghai on 13 August.
 After a three-month siege, Shanghai falls and the Guomindang forces withdraw to the northwest towards their capital Nanking.
 The Japanese pursue.